JC Chats: 8 things I’ve stopped apologising for

 1 Needing a whole lot of sleep (and being good at it).
 I literally could sleep for days.
 I know most people need 7-8 hours but that is not me.
 I probably need 9 hours a night to not feel tired and have consistent energy through the day.
 I do wish I was one of those people who could get away with 5, but no, I need lots of sleep, I will organise my life around that and I’m not sorry about it!

 2 Not wanting to stay out late.
 This one kind of links into the one above.
 I do like to go home early because I want to sleep, however, I generally don’t get the whole ‘come home at 3am’ thing.
 Even when I was a teenager, it just didn’t happen.
 I get tired and in general, people just get more drunk and annoying and nothing good ever really happens.
+I’ve seen so many people have a number of drinks and then proceed to drive themselves home.
+People seem to make dangerous decisions when they’re under the influence of alcohol, so I tend to avoid it.
+When people do drive after drinking, they are putting so many other people at risk.
+If anyone has been affected by a drunk driver, it might be worth getting in touch with a DUI attorney.
+People should not drink and drive.
+It’s so dangerous.
 So yes, I am always the one who leaves before midnight and long may it continue.

 3 Being a wee bit messy.
 I think because of my general personality, people must think I am super clean.
 I am really organised when it comes to work and life and blog, but when it comes to the house.
 Not so much.
 I justify it as that I’m generally busy doing other stuff.
 Even as I sit here there is washing to be put away, wrapping paper tools that need sorting, a little pile of papers that need organising and let’s be honest, none will happen this evening.
 That’s just how life is.
 I blame having a super tidy mother and grandmother…